praveen2567/praveen2567/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 # 💫 About Me
-👋 Hi, I’m M T Praveen Kumar
+👋 Hi, I’m M T Praveen Kumar  <br>
-🔭 Currently crafting automation frameworks with Playwright 👯 Love collaborating on test automation for web, mobile, and new tools
+🔭 Currently crafting automation frameworks with Playwright<br>
+👯 Love collaborating on test automation for web, mobile, and new tools  <br>
-🤝 Open to collaborations in automation, DevOps, and quality engineering
+🤝 Open to collaborations in automation, DevOps, and quality engineering  <br>
-💬 Always excited to chat about automation hacks, tooling, and testing strategies ⚡ Fun fact: I enjoy connecting agile practices with automation-first approaches
+💬 Always excited to chat about automation hacks, tooling, and testing strategies<br>
+⚡ Fun fact: I enjoy connecting agile practices with automation-first approaches

 ## CV